Samsung: Joint ventures

 Samsung Corning Precision Glass is a joint venture between Samsung and Corning, which was established in 1973 to manufacture and market cathode ray tube glass for black and white televisions.
 The company's first LCD glass substrate manufacturing facility opened in Gumi, South Korea, in 1996.

 Samsung Sumitomo LED Materials is a Korea-based joint venture between Samsung LED Co., Ltd., an LED maker based in Suwon, Korea-based and the Japan-based Sumitomo Chemical.
 The JV will carry out research and development, manufacturing and sales of sapphire substrates for LEDs.

 SD Flex Co., Ltd. was founded in October 2004 as a joint venture corporation by Samsung and DuPont, one of the world's largest chemical companies.

-Sermatech Korea owns 51% of its stock, while Samsung owns the remaining 49%.
-The U.S. firm Sermatech International, for a business specializing in aircraft construction processes such as special welding and brazing.
+Sermatech Korea specializes in aircraft construction processes such as special welding and brazing.
+GKN (formerly Sermatech International) owns 51% of its stock, while Samsung owns the remaining 49%.

 Siltronic Samsung Wafer Pte.
-Ltd, the joint venture by Samsung and wholly owned Wacker Chemie subsidiary Siltronic, was officially opened in Singapore in June 2008.
+Ltd, is a joint venture between Samsung and wholly owned Wacker Chemie subsidiary Siltronic.
+It was officially opened in Singapore in June 2008.

 SMP Ltd. is a joint venture between Samsung Fine Chemicals and MEMC.
 In 2011, MEMC Electronic Materials Inc. and an affiliate of Korean conglomerate Samsung formed a joint venture to build a polysilicon plant.

 Stemco is a joint venture established between Samsung Electro-Mechanics and Toray Industries in 1995.

 SB LiMotive is a 50:50 joint company of Robert Bosch GmbH (commonly known as Bosch) and Samsung SDI founded in June 2008.
 The joint venture develops and manufactures lithium-ion batteries for use in hybrid-, plug-in hybrid vehicles and electric vehicles.